devbitjackz/bitjackzfinal/replit.md

-# Crypto Casino Web App
+# BitJackz Crypto Casino Web App

 ## Overview

 This is a full-stack crypto casino web application built to run seamlessly on both desktop and mobile devices, with Telegram WebApp integration in mind.
 The application features a modern, dark-themed UI inspired by platforms like Jeton, Rubet, and Stake, with six casino games implemented in the first phase.
+The app is branded as "BitJackz" and includes the official BitJackz logo throughout the interface.

 ## System Architecture